vivientran42/you-are-rich/README.md

-You Are Rich Google Chrome extension built with [Vite](https://vite.dev/) - a digital journal encouraging users to reflect on the richness of life.
+## You Are Rich
+A Google Chrome extension built with [Vite](https://vite.dev/) - a digital journal encouraging users to reflect on the richness of life.

 ## Run locally